Point of Pride

 of 2017-18 environmental sciences graduates employed or continuing education within six months of graduation

-A degree in environmental sciences combines interests in predicting and understanding weather patterns, monitoring environmental change, conserving and managing soil and biological organisms, assuring healthy streams and adequate water supplies, and improving environmental quality with the shaping of new policies and educating others about the natural environment and environmental issues.
+Combine weather patterns, monitoring environmental change, conserving and managing soil and biological organisms, assuring healthy water supplies, and improving environmental quality with the shaping of policy and educating others about the environment.

 - Soil Conservationist

 - Environmental Consultant

 - Land Manager

 - Federal Aviation Administration

 - GSG Consultants, Inc.